clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 !!! question "Question 7"
     :question:
-    What role does the the genes play in the ongogenic FGFR3::TACC3 fusions.
+    What role does the ongogenic FGFR3::TACC3 fusions play in cancer?

+    For example, the function of the fused protein, clinical target and drugs, prevalence, etc.

 <br/>
 Scroll further down in the document to find remaining fusions that Arriba has found.
 Usually only one true fusion is found per sample but in this case it is a synthetically created sample with many clinically relevant fusions.